midnightntwrk/midnight-architecture/components/WalletBackend/Indexer-gap-analysis.md

 ### Incentives

-Hermes+Athena's incentive to run nodes lies in networking privacy.
+Hermes+Athena's incentive to run nodes lies in networking privacy and ability to verify data.
 For fund custodians it lies in being funded from the treasury.

 For Midnight Wallet one possibility is to collect processing fees (similarily to what MyMonero does).